agorf/trafficjam/README.md

 # trafficjam

-A Ruby script that uses the excellent [Google Maps API][] to determine whether your daily commute has unusual traffic and emails you if it does.
+A Ruby script that uses the [Google Maps API][] to notify you if your daily commute has unusual traffic.

 [Google Maps API]: https://developers.google.com/maps/